PersonaMark: Personalized LLM watermarking for model protection and user attribution: Introduction

 To enable user-specific watermarking, the hashing function is designed to behave uniquely for each user, based on their user ID.
-This creates a distinct dividing plane in the sentence structure space for each user, ensuring that the watermark injection process is individualized.
-During detection, the dividing plane corresponding to the detected text is identified, allowing us to trace the content back to the specific user ID.
-This approach is highly scalable, handling large numbers of users while preserving the quality and integrity of the generated text.
+This customization creates a distinct dividing plane in the sentence structure space for each user, ensuring that the watermarking process is individualized.
+During detection, the dividing plane corresponding to the detected text is identified, which allows tracing the content back to the specific user ID.
+This approach is notably scalable, capable of managing a large number of users while maintaining the quality and integrity of the generated text.
 By focusing on sentence structure rather than token manipulation, PersonaMark maintains the naturalness of the text while providing a robust mechanism for watermarking and attribution, addressing the critical need for copyright protection in the realm of personalized LLMs.

-We conducted experiments on the Gemma 2B model series using three prompt sets: story writing, fake news generation, and report generation.
-Our method significantly outperformed existing approaches, achieving a perplexity of 2.74 compared to KGW's 12.32 \cite{kirchenbauer2024watermarklargelanguagemodels}.
-Additionally, our approach closely matched the un-watermarked model in terms of sentiment values, key information similarity, and sentence readability scores.
-In terms of watermark robustness, our method excelled against various attack granularities, including word- and phrase-level substitution attacks, demonstrating its effectiveness for copyright protection and user attribution.
+We conducted experiments across four model series using three prompt datasets: story writing, fake news generation, and report generation.
+Our method significantly outperformed existing approaches, achieving a perplexity of 2.74 compared to the baseline KGW's 12.32 \cite{kirchenbauer_watermark_2023}.
+Furthermore, our approach closely matched the un-watermarked model in terms of sentiment values, key information similarity, and sentence readability scores, perserving the original model behaviors.
+In terms of watermark robustness, our method excelled against various attack granularities, demonstrating its effectiveness for copyright protection and user attribution.
+Notably, under 40\% rate of word-level substitution attack, the AUC score of watermark detection remains 0.97.
 PersonaMark provides a reliable means to control the use of private LLMs and accurately identify specific users in cases of misuse or illegal activity.